 Knight maintains an active program to identify potential products for development, acquisition or licensing.
-In addition, the Corporation continues to pursue opportunities to in-license late-stage products from biotech companies.
-Knight focuses on currently marketable or late-stage development products to mitigate clinical, regulatory and commercial risks.
+In addition, the Corporation pursues opportunities to in-license late-stage products from biotech companies.
+Knight focuses on currently marketable or late-stage development products in order to mitigate clinical, regulatory and commercial risks.
 Such products generally have passed safety and toxicity testing and have demonstrated at least preliminary efficacy in humans.
-This allows Knight to focus on developing competencies in regulatory affairs, and sales and marketing.
+This allows Knight to concentrate on developing competencies in regulatory affairs, and sales and marketing.
 Although Knight's focus is on late-stage products, the Corporation may nonetheless acquire the rights to earlier stage products through partnerships derived from its life sciences fund strategy and secured lending.

-In order to ensure continuous growth, the Corporation has acquired and invested in product acquisitions and licensing agreements over the last fiscal year.
+The Corporation has invested approximately \$13 million in product acquisitions and licensing agreements over the last three fiscal years.
 At present, the Corporation is actively pursuing product acquisitions that may require substantial capital resources.
 There are no present agreements or commitments with respect to any such acquisitions.
+There can be no assurance that any of those product acquisitions will be completed by the Corporation.